Skip to main content

 Payment Disputes & Mechanic's Liens

-Few things frustrate homeowners more than paying a contractor for work that turns out to be defective, incomplete, or overpriced—only to be threatened with a mechanic’s lien when they refuse to pay more.
+Few things frustrate homeowners more than paying a contractor for work that turns out to be defective, incomplete, or overpriced—only to be threatened with a mechanic's lien when they refuse to pay more.
 These disputes often arise near the end of a project, when tensions are high and communication has broken down.
-At Hollington Law Firm, we help Colorado homeowners navigate these conflicts, protect their property rights, and ensure that contractors are held accountable under Colorado law.

 How Payment Disputes Arise

-Most payment disputes start with a simple misunderstanding that grows into something larger.
-Contractors may issue surprise “change orders,” demand payment for unapproved work, or claim the homeowner is withholding funds unfairly.
-In other cases, homeowners discover that materials were never delivered or subcontractors were never paid, even though the homeowner already covered those costs.
+Missing Materials and Unpaid Subcontractors In other cases, homeowners discover that materials were never delivered or subcontractors were never paid, even though the homeowner already covered those costs.
+This violates Colorado's trust fund requirements for contractors.

-When a homeowner pushes back or asks for documentation, some contractors respond by recording a mechanic’s lien against the property.
+Lien Threats as Pressure Tactics When a homeowner pushes back or asks for documentation, some contractors respond by recording a mechanic's lien against the property.
 A lien is meant to protect those who furnish labor or materials, but in practice it is often used to pressure homeowners into paying disputed or inflated amounts.
-Even when invalid, a recorded lien can cloud title, block refinancing or sale, and force the homeowner to spend time and money clearing their name.

 Understanding Mechanic's Liens in Colorado